lsst-sqre/sqr-011/index.rst

 announcements to the community.
-Community was also a response to the desire of the senior DM scientists to reach out to important scientific collaborations with which DM has obvious common topics of interest (e.g., the DESC collaboration).
+Community was also a response to the desire of the senior DM scientists to reach out to important scientific collaborations with which DM has obvious common topics of interest (e.g., the DESC collaboration) without having them flood our Chat channels.

 We see Community growing into a larger role by first servicing more LSST project subsystems, and ultimately becoming a place where